vrockai/pipeline-test/docs/content.md

 ---

-## Changes in the fecal microbiota of breast cancer patients based on 16S rRNA gene sequencing: a systematic review and meta-analysis.
+## Changes in the fecal microbiota of breast cancer patients based on 16S rRNA gene sequencing: a systematic review and meta-analysis
- 13.01.2024, _B Luan, F Ge, X Lu, Z Li, H Zhang, J Wu, Q Yang, L Chen, W Zhang, W Chen_

-Breast cancer (BC) is a devastating disease for women.
-Microbial influences may be involved in the development and progression of breast cancer.
-This study aimed to investigate the difference in intestinal flora abundance between breast cancer patients and healthy controls (HC) based on previous 16S ribosomal RNA (rRNA) gene sequencing results, which have been scattered and inconsistent in previous studies.

 [Source](https://doi.org/10.1007/s12094-023-03373-5)

-10.1007/s12094-023-03373-5

 ---